 Since 2004, the Florida Fishing Academy has delivered a highly celebrated, custom-designed fishing education and life skills program to Palm Beach County elementary, middle and high schools students.
 At its heart, the Angling For a Healthy Future curriculum is an environmental awareness initiative that teaches children – tomorrow’s boaters, anglers and environmental stewards – to enjoy Florida’s fragile marine resources in a way that preserves the ecosystem for generations to come.
 The program also arms these kids with the tools and knowledge to resist the temptations of the streets and to gain a richer appreciation for our local waters.
 Some even use what we teach them to pursue jobs in the marine industries.

-Using the lessons we’ve learned and taught, the FFA is prepared to bring an advanced Marine Lab program and science center to the Northboro property, based largely on the Angling For a Healthy Future curriculum.
-Under an agreement with the School Board of Palm Beach County, the FFA is responsible for investing $945,000 in restoring the historic Northboro school building.
-We would be responsible for all repairs, improvements and development of the property, along with staffing, equipment, utilities and other expenses.
+Using the lessons we’ve learned and taught, the FFA is prepared to bring an advanced Marine Lab program and science center to Palm Beach County, based largely on the Angling For a Healthy Future curriculum.
+We would be responsible for purchasing the land and development of the property, along with staffing, equipment, utilities and other expenses.
 We come fully insured with several million-dollar commercial liability policies.
 We also will be responsible for recruiting students to take part in the program, largely as a school-approved field trip and education destination for area kids.
 FFA will be reimbursed for costs through capital campaigns, grants, fundraising efforts and fee-based offerings to schools and other organizations.

 The following is a sample of programs the FFA Marine Lab would offer: